vimotest/viewmodel-classification/step4_data_extraction/design_constructs/formatting_localization/reusable_formatting/Formatting_not_in_ViewModel.md

 It shall be placed in a separate helper module to increase reusability.
 Then the view can use the simple helpers to format.

+## Construct Type

+**DivergentConstruct:** divergents an intention/tip of a standard MVVM rule

+**Why:** "data-transformers" are intended in the ViewModel by standard definition

 ## Relates to

 * [Localization_in_View.md](Localization in View)